-A team of researchers the KITE Research Institute, the research arm of the Toronto Rehabilitation Institute, sought to understand how age, driving style, driving conditions and exposure to automated vehicle technology impacted older adults' acceptance of automated vehicles.
+A team of researchers at the KITE Research Institute, the research arm of the Toronto Rehabilitation Institute, sought to understand how age, driving style, driving conditions and exposure to automated vehicle technology impacts older adults' acceptance of automated vehicles.

 Thirty-six participants ranging in age from 65 to 90 completed driving scenarios in the KITE Research Institute’s state-of-the-art DriverLab simulator.
 Three driving scenarios were replicated: heavy rain, high traffic and clear daytime.
 For each of these scenarios, two driving sessions were completed: one that was controlled by the participant; and one controlled by the computer to simulate a self-driving car.

 Before and after each session, participants filled out questionnaires that assessed their comfort with, and acceptance of automated vehicles.

 The researchers also assessed differences in the driving style—such as braking and accelerating—between the participant and the automated vehicle.
 The results showed that greater differences in driving styles (especially for deceleration), were associated with more negative attitudes towards self-driving vehicles in participants.
 Additionally, participants over the age of 80 had lower expectations of the reliability of automated vehicles.